Take a free test of the latest hearing aids with Earpros

 The occurrence of a sore throat and ear pain on one side isn't a typical presentation of COVID-19, as this virus often causes symptoms that are symmetrical or affect the whole body.
 However, with the evolving nature of the virus and its variants, there are instances where patients may experience these symptoms in the context of a COVID-19 infection.
 It's important to consider recent exposure risks and accompanying symptoms such as fever, cough, or loss of taste and smell.
 A healthcare professional should evaluate persistent or severe unilateral throat and ear pain to determine if COVID-19 testing or other diagnostic evaluations are necessary.

-Sore throat & ear pain on one side when swallowing
+Sore throat on one side & ear pain when swallowing

 Take care of your hearing